-Course Learning Outcomes (CLOs) are set for all courses, and matrices are prepared to map the teachinglearning processes at the department with the CLOs and PLOs, inorder to measure attainment of these outcomes.
-The assessment tools for each course is also mapped to the revised Bloom'staxonomy.
+Course Learning Outcomes (CLOs) are set for all courses, and matrices are prepared to map the teaching-learning processes at the department with the CLOs and PLOs, inorder to measure attainment of these outcomes.
+The assessment tools for each course are also mapped to the revised Bloom'staxonomy.